-I obtained my bachelor and MSc degrees in naval architecture and ocean engineering from Shanghai Jiao Tong University (SJTU) in China in 2000 and 2003, respectively.
-My MSc study mainly focused on numerical simulations of ship-ship and ship-bridge collisions.
+I obtained my bachelor and MSc degrees in Naval Architecture and Ocean Engineering from Shanghai Jiao Tong University (SJTU) in China in 2000 and 2003, respectively.
+My MSc study focused on numerical simulations of ship-ship and ship-bridge collisions.
 The thesis title is "Numerical Simulation of Ship Collision and Study on Crashworthiness of FPSO's Side Structures".
 My supervisor was Professor Yongning Gu.

-I started my PhD work at NTNU on marine technology in 2003 and got my PhD degree in 2008, with the thesis entitled "Stochastic Response Analysis of Mooring Systems with Emphasis on Frequency-domain Analysis of Fatigue due to Wide-band Response Processes".
+I obtained my PhD degree at NTNU on Marine Technology in 2008, with the thesis entitled "Stochastic Response Analysis of Mooring Systems with Emphasis on Frequency-domain Analysis of Fatigue due to Wide-band Response Processes".
 My PhD supervisor was Professor Torgeir Moan.

 From 2008 to 2015, I was employed as a post-doc, a reseacher and then an adjunct associate professor at NTNU, before I became a full professor in July 2015.

 RESEARCH FIELDS AND INTERESTS

 Offshore Renewable Energy: numerical and experimental study of offshore wind turbines (both bottom-fixed and floating), wave energy converters (oscillating bodies and overtopping devices), tidal turbines and combined concepts; integrated methods for global dynamic load and response analysis of offshore wind turbines; hierarchical methods for local response analysis of wind turbine drivetrains; design and analysis of floating structures to support large-scale (5-15 MW) wind turbines; modeling and analysis of offshore wind turbines with geared drivetrain, direct drive and hydraulic transmission; mooring system design and analysis for offshore renewable energy platforms, including shallow waters.

 Marine Operations: operational and safety criteria for marine operations related to offshore wind turbine transport, installation and access for maintenance and repair; numerical modeling and time-domain simulation of installation operation for offshore wind turbine components (such as crane operations for installing wind turbine blades, monopile, jacket and spar foundations); weather window and operability assessment using response-based criteria; assessment of uncertainties in numerical modelling and weather forecast and their effects on decision-making for marine operations.